Home » Tech » Cloud Computing: A Complete Understanding

 Software as a Service (SaaS)

 The most well-known type of cloud computing is SaaS.
-It is at the summit of the pyramid, is a fully built software solution that can be purchased and used on a subscription basis over the internet.
-The infrastructure, operating systems, middleware, and data needed to provide the programme are handled by SaaS, guaranteeing that it is available whenever consumers need it.
+It is at the summit of the pyramid and is a fully built software solution that can be purchased and used on a subscription basis over the Internet.
+The infrastructure, operating systems, middleware, and data needed to provide the program are handled by SaaS, guaranteeing that it is available whenever consumers need it.
 Many SaaS services run immediately in web browsers, downloads or installations are not required.

 SaaS applications enable businesses to swiftly get up and running as well as scale their operations.
 There’s no need to buy or install the hardware and software that their commercial services rely on.

-Examples: MS Office 365, Salesforce, Cisco WebEx, Google Apps.
+Examples: MS Office 365, Salesforce, Cisco WebEx, and Google Apps.

 Function-as-a-Service (FaaS)